billforsternz/winged-spider/example/input/Getting Started.md

 ## It's a Command Line Tool
 Winged Spider is a command line tool, a single executable program that runs with minimal command line arguments.
-The initial target for Winged Spider is Windows, and the program there is called winged-spider.exe.
-I plan to test it on Linux and Mac OS as well.
-If you need to compile it from source - the key thing to know is that it's just a matter of compiling and linking the C++ files (as found in the Github repository), in the simplest possible way, there's no need for external dependencies or special options.
+Winged Spider has been tested on Windows, Linux and Mac OS.
+If you need to compile it from source - the key thing to know is that it's just a matter of compiling and linking the C++ files (as found in the Github repository), in the simplest possible way, there's no need for external dependencies or special options (perhaps -std=c++17 if your compiler defaults to older versions of C++).
 Run the Winged Spider executable in your project directory, the directory with 'input', 'output' and 'template' directories.
 Run it with a '-?' argument to get a list of command line options.